phone: (503) 823-TREE (8733)

 Other types of pruning may be permitted for street trees; however, they require a tree inspection and a permit issued by a City Tree Inspector.
 Self-issued online permits are only valid for trees that meet the above conditions.

-If any of the following apply, a pruning permit may NOT be self-issued and an application must be submitted to Urban Forestry in order to obtain a permit.
+If any of the following apply, a pruning permit may NOT be self-issued and an inspection is required prior to a permit being issued.

 Pruning permit with inspection application and instructions